Essenceia/BFloat16/README.md

 # BFloat16 hardware implementation

-Home to the shared bf16 hardware implementation and verification.
+High performance bfloat16 adder and multiplier hardware implementation and verification.

-These modules are designed with the objective on being included in future ASIC tapeouts, as such, area is the primary concerned followed by performance.
-Power is not a design prerogative.
+These modules are designed to be included in future ASIC tapeouts, performance and area is the primary concerneds, and power is not a design prerogative.

-In order to save on logic cost, this hardware doesn't support subnormals, uses rounded towards zero allowing it to also drop inf and NaN support.
+In order to increase performance and save on logic cost, this hardware doesn't support subnormals, uses only rounded towards zero allowing it to also drop inf and NaN support.

 This implementation has **100% test coverage** of the valid input space.